Jacek-Kapral/DigiSpark_Pseudo2FKey/README.md

 like moisture meter for inhouse plants, door peephole camera and others.
-One of those gizmos was a small microcontroller - Digistump DigiSpark ATTiny85, for which I initially had something other in mind (I'm going to describe that later), but came up with an idea that would make the need to use a password manager software my girlfriend's "digital" life easier - and a bit safer - since she's not really convinced to use it because of long and complicated password needed to unlock the database (which frankly was my suggestion).
+One of those gizmos was a small microcontroller - Digistump DigiSpark ATTiny85, for which I initially had something other in mind (I'm going to describe that later), but came up with an idea that would make the "digital" part of my girlfriend's life easier and tad bit safer.
+She's not really convinced to use a password manager because of long and complicated password needed to unlock the database (which frankly was my suggestion).

 My project basically comes down to this:

 (placeholder)

-It's a usb dongle with three buttons, that - when pressed - input a string of characters assigned to given button, with intention of filling the "Master password" field of Keepass or other password manager, every button triggering different string.
+It's an usb dongle with three buttons, that - when pressed - input a string of characters assigned to given button, with intention of filling the "Master password" field of Keepass or other password manager, every button triggering different string.

 ---
 > [!WARNING]
 > I'll point the obvious right away: This is not a secure solution and is intended to use at home.
-> I'm very aware that passwords are __not__ stored in a secure way, besides, using the thingy reveals stored
+> I'm very aware that passwords are **not** stored in a secure way, besides, using the thingy reveals stored
 > passwords.
 > The idea is to *lessen the burden* of using password manager secured with complicated password.
 > If You loose this thing somewhere in public, consider Your password / database compromised,